parthpatne/microsoft-teams-precompiled-apps-poll/README.md

 # Step 4: Update your Poll Teams app

 If you want to update the existing Poll Teams app with latest functionality -
-1. Make sure you have cloned the latest app repository locally.
+1. Make sure you have cloned or downloaded the latest app repository locally.
 1. Open the `actionManifest.json` file in a text editor.
     * Change the placeholder fields (`packageID`, `developer.name`, `developer.websiteUrl`, `developer.privacyUrl`, `developer.termsOfUseUrl`) in the manifest with existing values in your Poll Teams app.
     * Update the `version` field in the manifest.
 Make sure latest version number is higher than previous version number.